Penn celebrates record number of National Merit Scholar Semifinalists

 woman in yellow & plaid jacketThe session will be led by Tall Cop Says Stop™ contracted educator, Melissa Moore, CPS.
 Tall Cop Says Stop™ was created by Officer Jermaine Galloway, an Idaho law enforcement officer since 1997.
 Galloway is regarded as one of America’s top experts in various drug and alcohol trends and specializes in underage drinking and drug enforcement.
 For more than 15 years, he has trained school administrators and safety personnel in spotting the dangers that threaten teens and the community.
 Melissa Moore, a 24-year public health experienced professional, who works to advance the mission of Tall Cop Says Stop™ in helping educate parents/guardians and students about the latest deadly effects of so-called recreational drug use.

-We hope that P-H-M families are able to attend this very important education session.
+We hope that P-H-M families and adult members of the community are able to attend this very important education session.

 Due to the nature of the discussion, children of any age are not permitted at the parent session the evening of Tuesday, October 21.
-Moore will present a student focused presentation to Penn sophomores, juniors and seniors during the school day on October 21st and 22nd.
+Moore will present a student focused presentation to Penn students (grades 9-12) during the school day on October 21st and 22nd.

 Information on a live stream and YouTube recording will be shared soon.